jenkinsci/kubernetes-plugin/README.md

 Multiple containers can be defined for the agent pod, with shared resources, like mounts.
 Ports in each container can be accessed as in any Kubernetes pod, by using `localhost`.

 The `container` statement allows to execute commands directly into each container.
-This feature is considered **ALPHA** as there are still some problems with concurrent execution and pipeline resumption

 ```groovy
 podTemplate(containers: [